 Search by filters (Flags, Stars or Colors)

-There are a variety of different ways to organize within Lightroom.
-At first, you may have to just experiment to find a method that works best for you and your business - but then, stick with it!
+There are a variety of different ways to organize within (and outside of) Lightroom.
+At first, you may have to just experiment to find a method that works best for you and your business – but then, stick with it!
 Consistency is key to organization.

-Changing metadata on images can feel a little overwhelming, but it’s definitely a must for everyone editing in Lightroom!
+Changing metadata on images can feel a little overwhelming, but it’s definitely a must!

 First, it’s important to know what Metadata is currently on your images and how to view it.
 This information can be found in the right tab, in Library mode.
 Some metadata information you may find here: